timothyas/generic-matern-covariance/README.md

 ### Review
-- Swap out range parameter definition, and a light version needs to be in the review section
-- Then, clean up "representative length scale" with e.g. Daley? not sure what best to use...
-- Note the difference by factor of two between rho and "usual" instances of rho... i.e. normally rhohat = sqrt(2 epsilon) / deltahat, not sqrt(8 epsilon) / deltahat
 - Statement about "matern field" is where the covariance analytical function holds ... but do I actually use that term?
-- add an equation for the matern correlation function

 ### Methods
-- Probably get rid of the footnote about anisotropy...

 ### Discussion
 - In conclusions, note that time could additionally be handled as a separate